steveafrost/plant-nanny/README.md

 ![plant nanny logo](https://d3vv6lp55qjaqc.cloudfront.net/items/2f2Y3N2Q2G1Y450T373s/plantnannylogoforgithub.jpg)
-Plant Nanny was created to help people manage their indoor plants.
-After killing my plants each year, every year and countless trips to the greenhouse to replace said plants, I've realized that there should be a resource like Plant Nanny.

-Plant Nanny will allow you to create a profile, add plants to that profile, and also add tips to those plants that may help other users grow that same plant.

-Hope you enjoy it, and hope all your plants stay alive!

-* Built w/ Rails 5.0.0 and Ruby v2.2.3
+Plant Nanny helps with managing indoor plants.
+Some indoor plants require sunlight you may not have, watering you don't have time for, or difficulty you just plain don't care to challenge.
+Plant Nanny aims to weed out the hardest plants to grow indoors and provide grounds for users to leave tips about plants with which they've had success. (all puns intended)

 ## Getting Started

+### Prerequisites
+* You must install [Rails](http://railsapps.github.io/installing-rails.html) & [Ruby](https://www.ruby-lang.org/en/documentation/installation/) on your system.
+See next bullet for version information.
+* This app was built w/ Rails 5.0.0 and Ruby v2.2.3.
+Ruby v2.3 has been tested and works as well.

+### Installation
 * Fork & clone repo
 * Run `bundle install` in Terminal

+### Usage
 * Type `rails s` in Terminal to run Rails server
 * Visit `locahost:3000` in browser to interact with web app